cawmit/klipper_cv_toolhead_calibration/README.md

   - CALIB_VALUE=0.5, override the default or configured CALIB_VALUE value
   - CALIB_ITERATIONS=5, override the default or configured CALIB_ITERATIONS value
   - PRINT_POSITIONS=1, only for CV_CALIB_NOZZLE_PX_MM, returns the raw MM and PX values of detections used for calibration

-Known issues:
-  - Camera needs to be physically correctly orriented

 !!! !!! !!! !!! !!!
 This is alpha software and only meant for advanced users!